 The Baofeng handheld radios are inexpensive but cover many frequencies, making them the Swiss Army Knives of the budget ham radio community.

-The BaoFeng UV5R, is an amazing, yet economically priced radio.
+The BaoFeng UV-5R, is an amazing, yet economically priced radio.
 It can cover a multitude of channels and frequencies.
+In this post w

-The Bands these cover (Not all of these are legal to broadcast on, but listening should be fine – see FCC Part 95 Rules)
+The Bands Covered (Not all of these are legal to broadcast on, but listening should be fine – see FCC Part 95 Rules)

 - 2 Meter